timkolber/data_contamination/README.md

     - running the evaluation loop
     - return the accuracy of a model over the whole dataset

 To run the evaluation, you run the main.py script.
 With the argument `--model` you can specify the model name or path from huggingface. `--dataset` specifies the dataset to evaluate contamination for.
-With `--output_dir` you can select an output directory for the model responses.
+With `--output_dir` you can select an output directory for the model responses. `--mask_amount` defines how many of the wrong answers should be masked.